kkarimi/bergen/docs/README.md

 ## Building the Documentation

-The documentation is written in Markdown and can be viewed directly on GitHub or using any Markdown viewer.
+The documentation is written in Markdown and can be viewed directly on GitHub or using any Markdown reader.

 ---